AdityaPatel231003/OS/README.md

 # OS
-Learning in OS during 5th Semester
+Learning  OS in 5th Semester

 #Round Robin =>is a CPU scheduling algorithm where each process is cyclically assigned a fixed time slot.
 CHARACTERISTICS :-  * It is simple, easy to implement, and starvation-free as all processes get a fair share of CPU.